mkraenz/dungeonmans-modding-tools/README.md

-# Dungeonmans Modding Tools
+# Dungeonmans Mod Tools

-Package-based Nx monorepo for Dungeonmans modding tools.
+Package-based Nx monorepo for Dungeonmans Mod Tools.

 Disclaimer: This is a fan-project and not affiliated with the original owner, copyright holders, nor license holders of Dungeonmans.
 If any of the content in this repo is not in agreement with any licenses etc, please contact me.